eddie-thomas/date-js/README.md

-# date-js
+# date-ext-js

-A sub-class of the JavaScript *Date* object.
+A sub-class of the JavaScript _Date_ object.